 MUNI passes will automatically be placed on your new One Card that you will pick up at check-in.
 By completing ID express, your One Card will be ready for you at check-in.
-Otherwise, be prepared to go up to the One Card office (in Lone Mountain) to get your One Card.
+Otherwise, be prepared to go up to the One Card office (in University Center 5th floor) to get your One Card.

-You will be able to meet with your advisor at the Orientation to Your Major session.
+You will be able to meet with your faculty advisor at the virtual Orientation to Your Major session on Monday, August 17.
 If not, you can arrange a meeting once classes begin.
 To view your advisor's name and contact information, log onto myUSF, click on the Student Tab under Self Service, then click on Registration.
-Then click on Registration Status & Advisor Information.
+Then click on Registration Status & adviser Information.
 You should be able to view your advisor's name and email address.

-Go to the Orientation to Your Major session for the major you want to switch to.
-Then, complete a change of academic program form the Center for Academic and Student Achievement (CASA), University Center 3rd Floor.
+Go to the virtual Orientation to Your Major session for the major you want to switch to.
+Then, complete a change of academic program form with the Center for Academic and Student Achievement (CASA).